 1. Get Pampered at Harmony Spa

-Upon arrival to Elsmere, visitors can relax after their travels with a rejuvenating and relaxing spa session at Harmony Spa.
+Upon arrival to Elsmere, visitors can relax after their travels with a rejuvenating and relaxing spa session at Harmony Spa in nearby Newark.
 Professional, licensed staff enforce a calm and positive atmosphere where you can indulge in a variety of treatments, including massages, facials, aromatherapy, and various bodywork services.

 Within the calming walls of the spa, you will find waterfalls, tropical plants, and a meditation room.
 You can spend as much time as you like, indulge in as many treatments as you want, and you will leave refreshed, relaxed, and ready to explore Elsmere and surrounding areas.